Historic playoff: Alabama-Cincinnati, Michigan-Georgia - WHIZ News

 “I absolutely think that everyone who participates in college football Division I level should feel like they have an opportunity to get in the playoff,” Saban said.

-It is the third time two teams from the same conference are in the CFP and second time it has happened with the SEC.
+It is the third time two teams from the same conference are in the CFP and second time it has happened with the Southeastern Conference.
 For years ago, Alabama beat Georgia in overtime to win the national title.

 The other big bowl games were also set: